cne1x/sfcs/README.md

 1.  instantiate some of the raw curves
 1.  compose some of your own curves with dimensions

+Each of these use cases is presented here in greater detail, but note that they all exist in the code base in the <code>org.eichelberger.sfc.examples.quickstart</code>
+package as <code>Example1.scala</code>, <code>Example2.scala</code>, and <code>Example3.scala</code>,
+respectively.

 ### Use the Geohash example class

 The examples package includes a Geohash implementation.
 Although this